Medical Assisting

 What’s Different at SPSCC?

 Be prepared for your certification exam.
-SPSCC’s medical assistant program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-As a graduate of this program, you’ll be eligible for the national certification exam to become a Certified Medical Assistant (CMA).
+SPSCC’s medical assisting certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+As a graduate of this program, you’ll be eligible for the national CMA (AAMA) Certification Exam to become a Certified Medical Assistant (CMA).

 Program Outcomes